Early history of the IRT subway: Platform layouts

-The designs of the underground stations are inspired by those of the Paris Métro, whose design Parsons was impressed by.
+The designs of the underground stations are inspired by those of the Paris Métro, whose design had impressed Parsons.
 With few exceptions, Parsons's team designed two types of stations for Contracts 1 and 2.
 Local stations, which serve only local trains, have side platforms on the outside of the tracks.
 Local stations were spaced .25 miles apart on average.
 Express stations, which serve both local and express trains, have island platforms between each direction's pair of local and express tracks.
 There were five express stations: Brooklyn Bridge, 14th Street, Grand Central, 72nd Street, and 96th Street, which were spaced 1.5 miles apart on average.
 The Brooklyn Bridge, 14th Street, and 96th Street stations also had shorter side platforms for local trains, though these platforms have since been abandoned at all three stations.
 There was not enough space for side platforms at the Grand Central and 72nd Street stations.
 Stations north of 96th Street and south of Brooklyn Bridge, which served both local and express trains, typically had two side platforms and two or three tracks.

 Some exceptions were made to the standard platform design.
 The now-closed City Hall station contains one balloon loop and was designed in a much more ornate style than all of the other stations.
 The City Hall station originally only served passengers entering the system; passengers had to disembark at the Brooklyn Bridge station.
 The Bowling Green station, opened as part of Contract 2, was built with one island platform and two tracks, although a third track and a second island platform was built in 1908 for the Bowling Green–South Ferry shuttle.
 The South Ferry loops, also part of Contract 2, had two balloon loops with a platform on the outer loop.
 The Central Park North–110th Street station, north of 96th Street, had a single island platform.
 Other nonstandard platform layouts included a Spanish solution (two side platforms, one island platform, and two tracks), used at the terminal stations at Van Cortlandt Park–242nd Street and 180th Street–Bronx Park.

 Generally, local platforms south of 96th Street were originally 200 ft long and between 10 and 20 ft wide.
 Express platforms, all platforms north of 96th Street, and all Contract 2 platforms were originally 350 ft long and between 15.5 and 30 ft wide.
 The 200-foot local platforms could fit five cars of the IRT's original rolling stock, while the 350-foot platforms could fit eight original cars.
+Both the local and express trains were slightly longer than the platforms, as each car was about 51 ft long; thus, the frontmost and rearmost doors of each train did not open.